What's Coming to Netflix in May 2020 - What's on Netflix

-Welcome to a very very early look at everything scheduled to come to Netflix throughout May 2020.
+Welcome to a comprehensive guide to everything scheduled to release on Netflix throughout May 2020.
 This list will be updated throughout April and May 2020 with all the additions set to hit Netflix in the United States.

 As always, not only will May 2020 see new releases, it’ll also see titles leave too.